 Student Ambassador: Raquel Gómez Lerma – Childhood Studies and Psychology

 Raquel Gómez Lerma is Spanish, but was born and raised in Luxembourg.
-She is 20 years old and is in the second year.
+She is 21 years old and is in her third year.

 Why did you choose Bangor?

 I found out about Bangor University through UCAS, and I decided to study here because I wanted to go out of my comfort zone, visit a new place and meet different people.

 International Ambassadors help students settle down in University, but also give you a taste of home whenever you feel homesick.
 Being an International Student can be hard sometimes, because you move in into a country that has a very different culture than your own, and sometimes it is hard to make friends or integrate well to the culture.

 I am a joint-honours student, since I am studying Childhood Studies and Psychology, I like Psychology because there is a combination of lectures and seminars that help put in practice everything that you have learned in the lectures.
 Childhood Studies teaches very interesting concepts that are always open to discussion.
 I like the educational system here in Bangor University, because it encourages you to read and research what interests you most, and you are able to integrate what you have researched on your assignments.
 Another aspect I appreciate, is how friendly lecturers and staff members are, always ready to help you.

 Bangor University provides you with the opportunity to join many clubs and societies.
 I myself am involved in the Christian Union and Women’s Rugby that keeps me busy during the week and helped me meet many people that I now consider friends.